TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.45.md

 ---

-And I shall walk at liberty; For I have sought thy precepts.
+I will walk in liberty, for I have sought your precepts.